Jon Messick Invitational will take place Oct. 21-23

 Jon Messick over the years

 CSU Women's Tennis vs. Wyoming on April 23, 2016.
 At the University Tennis Complex.
 Photos by Abbie Parr

 Colorado State's season-opener vs. Seattle - 1/22/16 [Photos by Abbie Parr]

 Photos from Colorado State's tennis match against South Dakota on Senior Day (photos by Dan Byers)

 The name Jon Messick is synonymous with women's tennis at Colorado State.
-In his 28 years with the program--including 24 now as head coach--Messick has provided top-notch coaching and leadership to hundreds of Rams student-athletes.
-Messick has patiently, diligently and intently guided Colorado State's program through the most successful era in school history.
+In his 30 years with the program – including 26 now as head coach – Messick has provided top-notch coaching and leadership to hundreds of Rams student-athletes.
+Messick has patiently, diligently and intently guided CSU's program through the most successful era in school history.

-Tennis has been an integral part of Messick's life for nearly 45 years.
-From his days of being ranked nationally as a junior tennis player, to his triumphant doubles championship wins during college, to now his 3nd year as head coach of the women's tennis program at Colorado State, Messick has made tennis a lifetime experience.
-During his coaching career, he has prided himself on transferring his tennis knowledge to his players, and this year is no different.
-On April 18, 2009, he reached his 200th career win as a tennis coach, against Air Force, and his 201st win the next day against Wyoming.
+Tennis has been an integral part of Messick's life for more than 45 years.
+From his days of being ranked nationally as a junior tennis player, to his triumphant doubles championship wins during college, to now, Messick has made tennis a lifetime experience.
+During his coaching career, he has prided himself on transferring his tennis knowledge to his players.

 In addition to his time on the court, both as a coach and a player, Messick works in all facets of the tennis world.
 He currently serves on the board of directors of the Intermountain Tennis Association, and is the former president of the Association and the Colorado Tennis Association.
 He also serves on the board of the Fort Collins Tennis Association.
 After the 2008-09 season, Messick was named to the USTA National Collegiate committee.
 He also was named Chairman of the Mountain Region ranking committee.